Facebook Twitter LinkedIn Youtube whatsapp Start Planning for your Financial goals

 How did you spend your money before?

-Before the COVID pandemic, you would have spent money on shopping, restaurants, entertainment, beauty parlors, movies at theatres, gym, tours, events, attractions, and other such recreational activities.
-You would have spent on them lavishly.
+Before the rise of AI-driven layoffs and automation in the workplace, you would have spent money on shopping, restaurants, entertainment, beauty parlours, movies at theatres, gym, tours, events, attractions, and other such recreational activities.

 How are you spending your money now after the job loss?